kth-step/HOL4P4/INSTALL.md

 	If you are annoyed that bin/build gives errors when compiling SAT solvers, you may add the `gcc` flag `-std=c++14` to their respective `Makefile`s.
 However, these errors should not affect this project.

-	Again, edit your `.bashrc`, now adding:
+	Again, edit `~/.bashrc`, now adding:

 		export PATH=$PATH:[installation directory]/HOL/bin

-	where `[installation directory]` is substituted with your installation directory, then
+	where `[installation directory]` is substituted with the directory you cloned HOL4 in, then

 		source ~/.bashrc